 Here are my humble predictions for the near future in one crazy incoherent rant without word wrapping:

 In a near future (five to ten years) one thing should be perfectly clear: The gap has become too wide to fix.
 I’m talking about the gap between rich and poor, men and women, left and right, within extremist groups, races, countries, cultures, political parties, extra-parliamentary opposition, between the digitally informed and the digitally unaware, between Zionists and Jihadists, young and old, freaky Christians and freaky Muslims, between the average Joe and plain Jane… The gap will be the keyword of the future.
 America will be at more wars than ever (but will at the same time lose much of its power), Jihadists too (but they will gain power) and the world won’t be able to do shit about it.
-All we can do is watch the world collapse on our computer screens.
+And China, let’s not even talk about China… All we can do is watch the world collapse on our computer screens.
 Good friends will disagree vehemently on political issues, because politics have gone too far, become too extreme, and it will ultimately tear friendships and relationships apart.
 Most people won’t even talk politics or care at all to get involved, because of fear of losing friends, or fear of saying the wrong things.
 People who are rather well off in society will part with friends who are or have been subjects to (for example) racism, violence, discrimination, poverty, depression etc – the extreme political situation will not allow them to interact with each other anymore since politics is in everyone’s face and cannot be avoided.
 Lots of people won’t make the effort of even trying to understand – let alone accepting – what another person has gone through.
 People won’t understand that one can condemn the Zionist brutality, but still be in favor of certain Israeli policies.
 Feminism will rise, and so will its enemies.
 Hate crimes will be more brutal than ever.
 Even the mainstream will start to clash with the police.
 A lot of people who’ve been politically active and always spoken out will turn silent, while some will become even more agitated and more extreme.
 These “extreme” people will sooner or later be forced to go underground and act anonymously to be able to carry their message.
 The left will split into myriads of small fractions, as will the right, and the extreme fractions are those that will be heard about in the media.
 In these extreme times ordinary people won’t be able to tell left from right, since left- and right-wing politics will pretty much be the same, only fighting for slightly different causes, but still using the same tools.
 In 2015–2020 the world will know for sure that the environment is beyond repair, because the environment don’t care if we close our eyes and turn away.
 It will just simply destroy us.
-What once was considered conspiracy nut theories will be mainstream knowledge, but people still won’t give a fuck.
+There will be worldwide chaos, massive unemployment issues, economical collapse, famine even amongst previously wealthy people (the Western world), pandemics like the HIV/AIDS and Ebola, lots of people will die, the future will have to be revalued… What once was considered conspiracy nut theories will be mainstream knowledge, but people still won’t give a fuck.
 In short, the gaps will be shockingly wide in a near future, and we won’t ever understand that it’s been too late to fix for far too long.
+What we’ve created for so long will be destroyed in seconds.

 Here lies the greatest problem of mankind – we will never learn.
 We do not understand or care about the most basic equations of life and death.
 When we cannot even solve the most fundamental problems in our daily lives, how are we supposed to save the world?
 We are living with the dying.
 Our children will look down and whisper “No.”